dhellmann/pymotw/PyMOTW/ospath/index.rst

 Testing Files
 =============

 When your program encounters a path name, it often needs to know whether the path refers to a file or directory.
 If you are working on a platform that supports it, you may need to know if the path refers to a symbolic link or mount point.
-You will also want to test whether the path exists or not. os.path provides functions to test all of these conditions.
+You will also want to test whether the path exists or not.  :mod:`os.path` provides functions to test all of these conditions.

 .. include:: ospath_tests.py
     :literal: